This policy has been created based on multiple updated sources from within the dental, medical professions and the government.

 We greatly appreciate your assistance with any new or modified procedures at the practice.

-We will be contacting patients and confirming appointments ahead of their scheduled time.
-This will be to assess your level of risk for coronavirus before you attend the surgery.
+We will assess your level of risk for coronavirus before you attend the surgery.

 We will be unable to see patients who have COVID or are self-isolating due to being in contact with COVID.
 This to protect staff and fellow patients.

-We will ask that children are NOT accompanied to the surgery by grandparents especially if they are over 60 and/or vulnerable.
+We will ask that children are NOT accompanied to the surgery especially by anyone over 60 and/or vulnerable.

 Our normal cross-infection control protocols against all previously known pathogens are already woven into all clinical activity carried out at the practice.